 Charlie joined the Roche Center for Catholic Education in 2012 as the Director of the Urban Catholic Teacher Corps of Boston College (UCTC).
 Prior to arriving at Boston College, Charlie was an Associate Director of Campus Ministry at Loyola Marymount University in Los Angeles.
 Previously, he was also a member of the Educational Partners in Catholic Schools Program (EPICS) at Seton Hall University, which provided him the opportunity to teach in a Catholic high school in New Jersey while also earning an M.Ed.
 Charlie graduated with a B.A. from Santa Clara University and also received a J.D. from Loyola Law School.

 Derek joined the Roche Center for Catholic Education in the fall of 2013 and supports center operations and finance, as well as general research and programmatic initiatives.
-Derek is completing a dual-degree M.A./MBA in the Higher Education Administration Catholic University Leadership program in the Lynch School of Education and the Carroll School of Management.
+Derek recently completed his Master's in the Higher Education Administration Catholic University Leadership program in the Lynch School of Education.
 Prior to arriving at Boston College, Derek worked internationally in Catholic higher education and served for two years on an inaugural team that established a branch campus for St. John’s University (New York) in Paris, France.
 Derek received a B.S. in business management from St. John’s University in 2008.

 Director, Professional Development